New rules for the Ballermann – penalties of up to 3,000 euros

 Ballermann on Mallorca: If the rules are disregarded, there are high penalties

-If you want to party at Ballermann, you have to follow certain rules of conduct that the island government of Mallorca has decided on.
+Anyone who wants to party at Ballermann must therefore adhere to certain rules of conduct that the island government of Mallorca has decided on.
 The sangria buckets and adult costumes should disappear, songs about sex, alcohol and drugs should no longer have a stage in well-known local names such as “Bierkönig”, “Bamboleo”, “Oberbayern” or even in the “Megapark”.
-The police will take even tougher action against violence, beach parties and garbage in the future.
+The police will take even harder action against violence, beach parties and garbage in the future.
 Violations of the code of conduct can result in fines of between 100 and 3,000 euros.

-The areas of the so-called Schinken- und Bierstraße and the area around the “Megapark” discotheque are particularly affected by these regulations.
+The areas of the so-called Ham and Beer Street and the area around the “Megapark” discotheque are particularly affected by these regulations.
 However, the police in Mallorca have announced that they will carry out stricter controls throughout Playa de Palma.
 The new measures are also to be enforced in the city center of Palma. (hg/dpa)

 #rules #Ballermann #penalties #euros